foureyes/csci-ua.0480-fall2017-003/final-project.markdown

     * if your application needs to be restarted while being graded; I will contact you
     * you will not receive a penalty for restarting after the due date
 * __the [final project form submission](https://docs.google.com/forms/d/e/1FAIpQLScdwz_VNkwh7N5KDVJ5ircSfaciFx88pqAOL7qyKXOmFOOwVQ/viewform) must be filled out__ (if a form is not submitted, you will receive a 0 for your project)
+	* if you require a __specific user to be logged in__, please add the username and password in the form submission above
+	* if you used __unit testing__ or __functional testing__, upload a screen shot or an animated gif of your tests running to the documentation folder of your project; link to it in your form submission
+	* if you used __grunt__, __gulp__, or __webpack__ ... or some if you used a pre-processor like babel, sass, etc. ... link to the relevant configuration file in your form submission
+	* if you are using __facebook login__, and your application is in _testing mode_, add this user: `Eef Aqua` so that graders can test your application

 <br>
 <br>